Amirofcodes/ChimeraStack_project/README.md

-# DevStack Factory
+# ChimeraStack

-DevStack Factory is a **Docker-centric tool** that simplifies the creation of consistent, production-ready development environments for **PHP** and **Python** projects.
-By combining an intelligent setup system with Docker’s reliability, DevStack Factory ensures your environment is easily reproducible, whether you’re coding locally, testing in staging, or deploying to production.
+ChimeraStack is a **Docker-centric tool** that simplifies the creation of consistent, production-ready development environments for **PHP** and **Python** projects.
+By combining an intelligent setup system with Docker's reliability, ChimeraStack ensures your environment is easily reproducible, whether you're coding locally, testing in staging, or deploying to production.

 ---